chocolatey/choco-wiki/Installation-Licensed.md

 When you have performed all parts correctly, running `choco` will produce a message like one of the following:

-* `Chocolatey v0.10.7 Professional`
+* `Chocolatey v0.10.8 Professional`
-* `Chocolatey v0.10.7 Business`
+* `Chocolatey v0.10.8 Business`

+Additionally:

+* You will not see "Error when attempting to load chocolatey licensed assembly" warning message.

-If you do not see the edition next to the name and version, you need to check over your installation procedure again to ensure you've completed it properly.
+If you do not see the edition next to the name and version without an error, you need to check over your installation procedure again to ensure you've completed it properly.
 See below.

 ## See It In Action
 Here's the whole process for installing your license and installing the licensed code.